supervisely-ecosystem/import-app-from-scratch-gui/README.md

 Let's take a closer look at each step:

-1. Create FileSelector widget to select folder with data and place it into Card widget.
+1. Create FileSelector widget to select folder with data and place it into Card widget with validation.
 2. Create Checkbox widget to select if we want to remove source files after successful import and place it into Card widget.
 3. Create workspace selector and input widget to enter project name.
 Combine those widgets into Container widget and place it into Card widget.
 Using workspace selector we can select team and workspace where we want to create project in which data will be imported.
 4. Create Button widget to start import process.